kparc/kcc/README.md

 This part might be easier to digest than the previous, especially if you are familiar with functional programming.
-The title, which we borrowed without permission from [a legendary k resource](http://nsl.com), says it all - no matter how you try, you will not find a k construct that resembles an explicit `for` loop.
-It is simply absent, and not just to avoid untold damages from trivial errors people keep making in their `for` loops.
+The title, which we borrowed without permission from [the legendary k resource](http://nsl.com), says it all - you will not find a k construct that resembles an explicit `for` loop, and although there is a `while` construct in k, it is almost never used in practice.
+And this is not just to avoid untold damages from trivial errors people keep making in their loop definitions.
-Although there is a `while` construct in k, it is almost never used in practice.

-The main reason explicit loops are deprecated in k is because they are usually unnecessary.
-The idea that displaces them is a simple and strong abstraction known as *adverbs*.
-Before we see them in action, it helps to understand why they are called that way:
+The main reason explicit loops are banned from k is because they are usually unnecessary.
+The idea that displaces them is a simple and strong abstraction called *adverbs*, and before we see them in action, it helps to understand why they are called that way:

 An **adverb** if a **modifier** that takes some **verb** (which is a short